 Soaring over Victoria Harbour, Rosewood Hong Kong is a new center of gravity on the Kowloon waterfront.
 On passing the gate and traversing the cobblestoned drive, the urban din falls away, revealing lush topiary and a serene forecourt that commands the harbor.
 A warm welcome heralds a stay of unparalleled comfort and distinctive hospitality.

-Occupying 43 floors of a multi-use tower, the ultra-luxury hotel offers 413 guestrooms, ten dining options, and a fitness center, a swimming pool, and the first urban setting for Asaya, Rosewood’s innovative holistic wellness concept.
-The Manor Club executive lounge will provide an array of exclusive privileges for its guests and The Pavilion will introduce to Hong Kong Rosewood’s signature, high-end residential-style meeting, and event spaces.
+Occupying 43 floors of a multi-use tower, the ultra-luxury hotel offers 413 guestrooms, ten dining options, a fitness center, a swimming pool, and the first urban setting for Asaya, Rosewood’s innovative holistic wellness concept.
+The Manor Club executive lounge will provide an array of exclusive privileges for its guests, and The Pavilion will introduce Hong Kong Rosewood’s signature, high-end residential-style meeting and event spaces.